elbec-group/elbec.group/content/publications/en/teaching-competencies-of-ele-teachers-at-instituto-cervantes-competency-profile-and-type-of-contract.md

   - Iban Mañas
   - Marilisa Birello
 projects:
-  - "University SocioCultural Network for Education and Rehabilitation in Prison (RiUscire) "
+  - Scientific culture at school.
+Research in language education at the service of teachers
 ---